 For non-DOE/NNSA FFRDCs, the Federal agency sponsoring the FFRDC must authorize in writing the use of the FFRDC on the proposed project and this authorization must be submitted with the application.
 The use of a FFRDC must be consistent with its authority under the award.
 For DOE/NNSA FFRDCs, the cognizant Contracting Officer for the FFRDC must authorize in writing the use of the FFRDC on the proposed project and this authorization must be submitted with the application.
 The funding for the FFRDC will flow through the prime recipient.
 The following wording is acceptable for this authorization: "Authorization is granted for the Laboratory to participate in the proposed project.
-The work proposed for the Laboratory is consistent with or complementary to the missions of the Laboratory and will not adversely impact execution of the DOE assigned programs at the Laboratory."
+The work proposed for the Laboratory is consistent with or complementary to the missions of the Laboratory."